thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

       * local API must avoid that the file content is transfered/copied from one to another place, when the plugin _obtains_ the file.
         Instead just the directory link may change (as it is the case for bash `mv` command).

-Example Flow:
+## Fetching configuration file from child device to cloud

-**Fetch configuration file from child device to cloud**
+  A configuration file snapshot is fetched from an external device as outlined below:

   * at some point a config retrieval for type `bar.conf` for `child1` arrives at C8Y config plugin<br/>
     Format of C8Y SmartREST message for config retrieval operation: `526,<childid>,<config type>`.
 See [C8Y SmartREST doc](https://cumulocity.com/guides/reference/smartrest-two/#upload-configuration-file-with-type-526)<br/>
     Example: `526,child1,bar.conf`